dreingineer/nodereview/README.md

 June 23, 2021
 I had a hard time integrating my IG profile, I moved on to adding daily covid update via Covid API and fetch.
 Added some mobile responsiveness on my landing page.

+June 27.
+2021
+Added new feature, this web app can now save data using nedb, thanks to coding train's tutorial about database, still a work in progress, I just started the form and the api route to save database.
+Next is on this project is to add ajax to save the data via api route.